davidmaloney/tokensite/README.md

-Curently migrating to PostgreSQL. site might be down today.
+Currently migrating to PostgreSQL for better performance and scalability.
+Best to do it now before we have paying customers.
+Site might be down briefly or completly today.
+Updates at t.me/shillitchat

 SHILLit — Solana Crypto Landing Pages